Adephumie/altschool-christmas-holiday/infrastructure.md

 ![nat-gateway-routing](images/nat-routing.png "NAT-gateway-routing")

 ## Summary
-With these steps, we have been able to configure the infrstructural resources for setting up our load balancer and the EC2 instances in our private network.
+With these steps, we have been able to configure the infrastructural resources for setting up our load balancer and the EC2 instances in our private network.